ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 ## Understanding Syscall Emulation

 After returning from the initialization function, *parent* will execute its `main` starting with a call to `puts()` to print out the welcome message.
 Many *glibc* functions ultimately use Linux system calls in order to execute their logic on the system.
-So for example `puts()` will use the `write` system call in order to write to the desired file descriptor that the user provided.
+So for example `puts()` will use the `write` system call in order to write to the desired file descriptor that the user-provided.
 Since *glibc* is open-source, you can go and look for yourself at the function code, and see which system call it invokes during its execution.
 Another option is to use `strace` on a tiny program that will call the *glibc* function (`puts()` for instance) which will let you know exactly what system calls are involved in the function of interest.
 Before we dive in, let's make sure we remember how system calls work in x86.
 A system call is an `int 0x80` instruction while the type of system call is being passed to the kernel using the `eax` register.
 For the `write` syscall `eax` should be set to `4` (you can find syscall constants based on architecture type [here](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/syscalls.md#cross_arch-numbers)).
 Every syscall can also accept arguments, which are being passed in `ebx`, `ecx`, `edx`, `esi`, `edi`, `ebp` accordingly.
 This out of the way, now the execution goes back to *child1* since *parent* made a syscall which sent a `SIGTRAP` to *child1.* After *child1* called `waitpid()` and got a signal, it'll check its type and in case of a `SIGTRAP` (that in this case is sent due to the syscall) it'll do the following (from `child1_main`):

 ```cpp
 if ( (status & 0xFF00) >> 8 == SIGTRAP )